Karakoram Wildlife Sanctuary

-The Karakoram Wildlife Sanctuary, also known as the Nubra Shyok or the (Saichen Shyok is a high altitude wildlife sanctuary located in the easternmost reaches of the Karakoram range in Leh district, in the Indian union territory of Ladakh.
+Karakoram Wildlife Sanctuary, also known as the Nubra Shyok or the Siachen Shyok, is a high-elevation wildlife sanctuary in the easternmost reaches of the Karakoram range in Leh district of Ladakh.
 It was established in 1987 and covers an area of about 5000 km2.
-It is an important wildlife sanctuary due to being one of the few places in India with a migratory population of the Chiru or Tibetan Antelope.
+It is one of the few places in India with a migratory population of the Chiru.

-It is among one of the 3 largest wildlife sanctuaries in Ladakh, others being Changthang Cold Desert Wildlife Sanctuary and Hemis National Park.

 History

-The Karakoram Wildlife Sanctuary, established in 1987, is managed by the Wildlife Warden in Kargil, Ladakh.
+Karakoram Wildlife Sanctuary, established in 1987, is managed by the Wildlife Warden in Kargil, Ladakh.
 It measures around 5000 km2.
 It is classified as IUCN protected area (category IV) by the World Conservation Monitoring Centre.
 The Botanical Survey of India has called the wildlife sanctuary as an "under explored area with regards to botanical knowledge".
 Karakoram Wildlife Sanctuary could become the "transboundary counterpart" of the Central Karakoram National Park in Gilgit Baltistan.
 If the Karakoram Wildlife Sanctuary is linked to the Siachen Peace Park, it could become a World Heritage Site.

 Geography

 Karakoram Wildlife Sanctuary lies entirely in the northeast area of India-administered Ladakh.
-It's boundaries, defined by the Wildlife Institute of India (WII), are:
+Its boundaries, defined by the Wildlife Institute of India (WII), are: